Online Permits Available Soon

 Review Important Online Permit information and requirements then register for using Online Permits below where indicated.
 Online permits will be available to Contractors only.

-NOTE: Contractors must have valid license and Workmans Comp on file with this office in order to apply online - if your online information cannot be verified please call the Community Development Resource Agency's Building Division at 530-745-3010 during normal business hours.
+NOTE: Contractors must have a valid license and Workmans Compensation Certificate on file with this office in order to apply online.
+If your online information cannot be verified, please call the Building Division at 530-745-3010 during normal business hours.

 Building Permits Cannot Be Issued Online for:

-- Project that requires submittal of plans; i. e. new structures, additions and major alterations requiring load bearing structural changes.
+- Projects that are new structures, additions and major alterations requiring load bearing structural changes

 - Structural demolition